recalledz/project-start/docs/00-wireframes.md

 │ └───────────────────────────────┘  │ [ Send ▶ ]  [ Back ]       │ │
 │                                    └────────────────────────────┘ │
 └───────────────────────────────────────────────────────────────────┘
+- Selecting the new *Exoteric Dungeon* entry opens a world screen displaying progress bars for each unlocked world.
+From there you choose which disciples to send and begin combat.

 # Woodcutting Locations Tab